AdobeDocs/experience-manager-64.en/help/assets/managing-linked-subassets.md

 ---
 # Manage compound assets with subassets {#managing-compound-assets}

 Adobe Experience Manager Assets can identify if an uploaded file contains references to assets that already exist in the repository.
 This feature is available for supported file formats only.
-If the uploaded asset contains any references to AEM assets, a bidirectional link is created between the uploaded and referenced assets.
+If the uploaded asset contains any references to [!DNL Experience Manager] assets, a bidirectional link is created between the uploaded and referenced assets.

-Besides eliminating redundancy, referencing AEM assets in Adobe Creative Cloud applications enhances collaboration and increases the efficiency and productivity of users.
+Besides eliminating redundancy, referencing [!DNL Experience Manager] assets in Adobe Creative Cloud applications enhances collaboration and increases the efficiency and productivity of users.

-AEM Assets supports **bidirectional referencing**.
+[!DNL Experience Manager] Assets supports **bidirectional referencing**.
 You can find referenced assets in the asset detail page of the uploaded file.
-In addition, you can view the referencing files for AEM assets in the asset details page of the referenced asset.
+In addition, you can view the referencing files for [!DNL Experience Manager] assets in the asset details page of the referenced asset.

 References are resolved on the basis of path, document ID, and instance ID of the referenced assets.

 ## Adobe Illustrator: Add assets as references {#refai}

-You can reference existing AEM assets from within an Adobe Illustrator file.
+You can reference existing [!DNL Experience Manager] assets from within an Adobe Illustrator file.

-1. Using [AEM desktop app](https://helpx.adobe.com/experience-manager/desktop-app/aem-desktop-app.html), mount AEM Assets repository as a drive on your local machine.
+1. Using [[!DNL Experience Manager] desktop app](https://helpx.adobe.com/experience-manager/desktop-app/aem-desktop-app.html), mount [!DNL Experience Manager] Assets repository as a drive on your local machine.
 Within the mounted drive, navigate to the location of the asset that you want to reference.
 1. Drag the asset from the mounted drive to the Illustrator file.
-1. Save the Illustrator file to the mounted drive, or [upload](managing-assets-touch-ui.md#uploading-assets) to the AEM repository.
+1. Save the Illustrator file to the mounted drive, or [upload](managing-assets-touch-ui.md#uploading-assets) to the [!DNL Experience Manager] repository.
 1. After the workflow completes, go to the asset details page for the asset.
-The references to existing AEM assets are listed under **[!UICONTROL Dependencies]** in the **[!UICONTROL References]** column.
+The references to existing [!DNL Experience Manager] assets are listed under **[!UICONTROL Dependencies]** in the **[!UICONTROL References]** column.

    ![chlimage_1-258](assets/chlimage_1-258.png)